All Episodes

 And I'll just land.

-They don't have to actually really uh and maybe not a tenth, I think maybe it's a half of a second, but they have to look at it long enough to where it does register, but it's actually very, very small period of time they require.
+I think maybe it's a half of a second, but they have to look at it long enough to where it does register, but it's actually a very, very small period of time they require.

-Again, I'm not some huge account, but you know, I have ran a different account and got you know 60, 70,000 followers in a period of a few months, and I've you know my own, you know, 24 or however many it is now since I started in February, it's pretty good.
+Again, I'm not some huge account, but you know, I have ran a different account and got 60, 70,000 followers in a period of a few months.

-But uh mostly, dude, if you just want to get more impressions, like it sucks, but you should probably copy and paste some of your tweets with a little short caption uh and people's replies as long as they're about a relevant topic.
+But mostly, dude, if you just want to get more impressions, like it sucks, but you should probably copy and paste some of your tweets with a little short caption and people's replies as long as they're about a relevant topic.

-Like don't spam them on nothing that's totally unrelated, but you know, if something posts something about someone big posts something about Trump and you have irrelevant facts, go ahead and copy and paste your tweet in there with a little caption, try to be a big, you know, reply.
+But, you know, something posts something about someone big posts something about Trump and you have irrelevant facts, go ahead and copy and paste your tweet in there with a little caption.

-But I have a little thing, how to get people to 10,000 followers, it's just a little list.
+But I have a little thing, how to get people to 10,000 followers.

 So I can DM that to you if you want to see it.